406 - Not Acceptable

 Pro Tip

-- -publish machine-readable variant catalogs so SDKs can pre-negotiate acceptable headers before first request.
+- -distribute machine-readable variant catalogs so SDKs can pre-negotiate acceptable headers before first request.

 Official References